 Olivia Jade & Bella Giannulli Deliver A Message To Everyone Talking About Them After The College Scam

-Olivia Jade and Bella Giannulli have some thoughts about the college admissions scandal they found themselves at the center of earlier this year.
+Olivia Jade and Bella Giannulli have some thoughts about the college admissions scandal they found themselves at the centre of earlier this year.

 The social media influencers are the daughters of Full House star Lori Loughlin and Italian clothing designer Mossimo Giannulli, who are both awaiting trial and scheduled to appear in court later this month.